CLARIAH/mediasuite-info/README.md

-# clariah.github.io/mediasuite-info
+CLARIAH Media Suite Documentation

-The website of the CLARIAH Media Suite Documentation
+Can be found in the Media Suite under documentation, and feature specific help pages.